longaccess/terms/Terms and Conditions of Service.md

 you are under 13 years of age.
 By agreeing to these Terms, you are representing to us that you are over 13.

-Our Responsibility
+Our responsibility

-Long Access will store your archives in the Capsule(s) you purchased and uploaded them to for the duration of such Capsule(s) and will keep your archives safe therein from any loss or corruption.
-Your archives are identified by their size stated in bytes and check sum indicated on each Archive Certificate.
-You or anyone with an Archive Certificate may, at any time during the thirty year period of a Capsule, retrieve archives by sending us the Archive ID indicated on the corresponding Archive Certificate.
-From the moment you request the retrieval of your archives from Long Access, it may take up to four (4) hours until Long Access emails you a link that enables you to download your archives.
+Long Access will store Your Archives in the Long Access Storage Space you purchased and uploaded them to for the duration of thirty (30) years and will keep Your Archives safe therein from any loss or corruption.
+Your Archives are identified by their Archive ID, size stated in bytes and check sum indicated on each Archive Certificate.
+You or anyone with an Archive Certificate may, at any time during the thirty year period of any of Your Archives, retrieve Your Archives by sending us the Archive ID indicated on the corresponding Archive Certificate.
+From the moment you request the retrieval of Your Archives from Long Access, it may take up to four (4) hours until Long Access emails you a link that enables you to download Your Archives.

-If such Archive Certificate is lost and no copy thereto exists, then it is impossible for Long Access to retrieve the archives in question.
-The reason is that the key to decrypting your archives is on the corresponding Archive Certificate.
+If such Archive Certificate is lost and no copy thereto exists, then it is impossible for Long Access to retrieve Your Archives in question.
+The reason is that the key to decrypting Your Archives is on the corresponding Archive Certificate.
 That is why we urge you to keep (hard) copies of Archive Certificates in a safe place.